willroberts/minecraft-client/README.md

 ## Shell Utility

-If you are looking for a tool rather than a library, try the shell command in `cmd/shell`:
+If you are looking for a tool rather than a library, try the shell command:

 ```bash
 $ cd cmd/shell